 Clinical vs. Forensic Physician

 In a busy clinic or hospital, physicians will do a brief record review focused on the most recent records to look for pertinent data to assist with a rough diagnosis (i.e. bipolar vs schizophrenia vs substance-induced mood disorder) and to guide treatment.
+Chart notes, doctor reports, testing, admission notes and the like may all assist the treating doctor to treat their patient.
 Occasionally with treatment resistance or complicated cases, a more thorough review is required.

 The clinical psychiatrist does not review with the same level of detail required in a medico-legal setting.
 For example, records review where an Insanity Defense is at issue may rest on several words in 10 boxes of records.

 Psychologist Not Trained or Qualified to Interpret Medical Records

 It is important to note a Psychologist does not have training in medicine.
 Attorneys should be careful to retain the Expert with the appropriate credentials.
 A well-trained forensic psychologist may be qualified to review legal, law enforcement and correctional records, but are not qualified to interpret medical records, though they may understand them.
 Even if the records are limited to a psychiatric hospital, there could be labs, x-rays, pharmacy documentation and medical lingo or terms of art unfamiliar to psychologists.

 In addition to medical records, an Expert Witness or Psychiatric Consultant is often asked to review legal documents such as:

 - Depositions.
 Depositions are the most common legal document I am asked to review Typically the deposition of a medical expert retained by opposing counsel is presented for review though depositions of parties and experts in non-medical fields can produce valuable information for a forensic psychiatric opinion.
 The deposition of a forensic accountant, for example, may show erratic financial decisions that alert me to a red flag.

 - Affidavits and Declarations